stewdio/handy.js/README.md

 ````

-Note that the `names` property of a shape definition is an Array.
+Note that the `names` property of a pose definition is an Array.
 One
-shape can have many names.
-Multiple shapes can share the same name.
+pose can have many names.
+Multiple poses can share the same name.
 **Handy** is quite flexible and will automatically create all of the
-necessary `began`, `ended`, and `changed` events for whatever shapes
+necessary `began`, `ended`, and `changed` events for whatever poses
 you provide it.